The EA was not gifted.Workers forced it.

 Grill’d workers spoke up, shared concerns, joined actions, and kept pressure on the company.

-UWU supported members through bargaining, industrial action, and the Fair Work Commission process.
+Bargaining, industrial action, and the Fair Work Commission process all pushed the outcome forward.

 The result improved